-There are two kinds of envelopes in this world: envelopes that lend themselves beautifully to calligraphy (“calligraphy envelopes”), and envelopes that are best-suited to other mediums (“everything else envelopes”).
-Naturally, if you’re learning calligraphy and you wish to use your skills for snail mail, you’ll want to make sure you have a few calligraphy envelopes on hand.
-The question, then, is how do you identify calligraphy envelopes vs. everything else envelopes?
-Well, as you may have guessed, that’s the very issue we’re examining today!
+There are two kinds of envelopes in this world: envelopes that lend themselves beautifully to calligraphy, and envelopes that don’t.
+Naturally, if you’re learning how to use the pointed pen and you want to use your skills for snail mail, you’ll want to make sure you have a few envelopes for calligraphy.
+The question, then, is how do you know whether an envelope won’t sabotage your calligraphy creation efforts?
+Today, we’ll talk about how to pick a good envelope every time.

 The first thing you’ll want to look at when purchasing envelopes for calligraphy is the weight.
 As a general rule, the thicker/heavier the envelope, the less likely your calligraphy ink will bleed when you create calligraphy on it.
-I know that the adjectives I’m using (“thick, heavy”) are subjective, so let me explain it this way: your envelope shouldn’t feel like it’s made out of printer paper.
+The adjectives that I’m using (“thick, heavy”) are subjective, so let me explain it this way: your envelope shouldn’t feel like it’s made out of everyday printer paper.
 When you flex it, there should be a little bit of resistance; it won’t feel flimsy.

 If you’re buying online, it can be difficult to ascertain whether an envelope is high-quality or not.
-For this reason, it’s always a good idea to find out the poundage* of the paper used to make the envelope.
-Some sites — like envelopes.com — reveal the poundage.
-Other sites play it coy with this information, and in that case, it’s a good idea to shoot them an email asking what poundage the paper is; sturdy envelopes will be 70-80 lbs.
-I wouldn’t purchase anything 60 lb. or below because you run the risk of ink bleeding due to thirsty fibers that are spread farther apart in the paper than they are with higher poundages.
+For this reason, it’s always a good idea to find out the weight* of the paper used to make the envelope.
+Some sites — like envelopes.com — share the envelope paper weight.
+Other sites play it coy with this information, and in that case, it’s a good idea to shoot them an email asking what poundage the paper is.
+Sturdy envelopes will be 70-80 lbs.

-Ultimately, it boils down to this: you should always try an envelope before you purchase a big lot of them.
+Ultimately, it boils down to this: test, test, test!
+You should always try writing calligraphy on an envelope before you purchase multiples of that envelope.
 If the merchant you are purchasing from offers samples of their envelopes, take advantage of that!
-If not, try to purchase a very small amount, and try writing on them.
-You can never know for certain whether an envelope is going to interact well with your ink or not until you try!
+If not, buy a very small amount, and try writing on them.
+You can never know for certain whether an envelope is going to interact well with your ink or not until you try writing on it.

-Believe it or not, you’ve got more leeway as far as dark-colored envelopes are concerned regarding envelope weight.
-Here’s why: if you’re using a dark envelope, you’ve got to use a light-colored opaque ink.
+Believe it or not, you’ve got quite a bit of leeway as far as dark-colored envelopes are concerned regarding envelope weight and quality.
+Here’s why: if you’re using a dark envelope, you have to use a light-colored opaque ink.
 In order to be opaque, the ink will need to be considerably viscous, and inks with a high degree of viscosity don’t tend to bleed.
-They’re just too thick to spread out quickly and get lapped up by the paper fibers!
+They’re just too thick and paint-like to spread out quickly and get lapped up by paper fibers.

 You can write on just about any dark-colored envelope with the following opaque inks:

-- Gouache (pictured in the brown/yellow Janet Style lace envelope above) – Can also be used on light-colored envelopes.
+Gouache (pictured in the brown/yellow lace envelope above) – Note that gouache can also be used on light-colored envelopes.

-The point I want to make in this section is this: you can use any weight of dark calligraphy envelope that you want as long as you are using a viscous, opaque ink.
-Regardless of poundage, you probably won’t run into ink bleed issues.
+The point I want to make in this section is this: you can use any dark calligraphy envelope that you want as long as you are using a viscous, opaque ink.
+Regardless of paper weight, you probably won’t run into ink bleed issues.

 There may be situations that require you to use envelopes that aren’t well-suited to the calligraphy ink you want to use.
-When those situations arise, you have two options: add some gum arabic to your current ink, or mix up a gouache “ink” to use.
-You can learn how to use gum arabic in the Seven New Calligraphy Tips post, and you can learn about using gouache in the How to Use Gouache to Write Calligraphy post.
+When those situations arise, you have a few options, which you can read about it in the Help, My Calligraphy Ink is Bleeding!article.

 Calligraphy Envelopes Brand Recommendations

-Here’s the thing: there are about a gazillion companies out there selling envelopes that are perfect for calligraphy.
-Just because they don’t show up on this (very short) list doesn’t mean they don’t have awesome stuff!
-That said, these are the merchants I find myself going back to again and again:
+Here’s the thing: there are a lot of companies out there selling envelopes that are perfect for calligraphy.
+Just because those merchants don’t show up on my (very short) list doesn’t mean they don’t have awesome stuff!
+But, here’s what I like: